Lucienne Robillard

-Lucienne Robillard (born June 16, 1945) is a Canadian politician and a member of the Liberal Party of Canada.
-She sat in the House of Commons of Canada as the member of Parliament for the riding of Westmount—Ville-Marie in Montreal, Quebec.
+Lucienne Robillard (/fr/; born June 16, 1945) is a Canadian retired politician of the Liberal Party.
+She sat in the House of Commons as the member of Parliament (MP) for the Quebec riding of Westmount—Ville-Marie in Montreal and held a number of ministerial positions under Jean Chrétien and Paul Martin.

 Robillard had a career as a social worker before entering politics.
 In the Quebec election of 1989, she was elected to the National Assembly of Quebec in the riding of Chambly as a member of the Quebec Liberal Party.
 She was appointed to the provincial cabinet of Premier Robert Bourassa as Minister of Cultural Affairs.
 In 1992, she became Minister of Education, and then served as Minister of Health and Social Services from 1994 until the defeat of the Liberal government.

 She then moved to federal politics as a star candidate when she was elected to the House of Commons of Canada in a by-election in the safe Liberal riding of Westmount—Ville-Marie.
 Jean Chrétien appointed her to the federal cabinet as Minister of Labour and Minister responsible for the federal campaign in the 1995 Quebec referendum.

 In 1996, she became Minister of Citizenship and Immigration.
 On August 3, 1999, she assumed the responsibilities of President of the Treasury Board.

 When Paul Martin became Prime Minister of Canada in 2003, he moved Robillard to the position of Minister of Industry and Minister of the Economic Development Agency of Canada for the Regions of Quebec.
 With the cabinet shuffle that followed the 2004 election, she became Minister of Intergovernmental Affairs and President of the Queen's Privy Council for Canada.